tldr-pages/tldr/pages/linux/x0vncserver.md

 > TigerVNC Server for X displays.
 > More information: <https://tigervnc.org/doc/x0vncserver.html>.

-- Specify a passwordfile:
+- Start a VNC server with a passwordfile:

 `x0vncserver -display {{:0}} -passwordfile {{path/to/file}}`

-- Change the default port:
+- Start a VNC server using a specific port:

 `x0vncserver -display {{:0}} -rfbport {{port}}`